 Assess innate traits of candidates, find culture fitment and role fitment of candidates.
-Xobin’s pre-employment psychometric tests are made of combination of (a) self-reporting Normative test and (b) Situational judgement tests as mentioned at the start of the article.
+So, Xobin’s pre-employment psychometric tests are made of a combination of (a) self-reporting Normative test and (b) Situational judgment tests as mentioned at the start of the article.

 2. Boost team productivity

-Increase productivity by building teams with complimentary strengths.
+Increase productivity by building teams with complementary strengths.
 Know what type of leadership style your team requires.
-Identify what motivates each individual member in your team.
-Design work environments based on your team’s interests.
+Also, identify what motivates each individual member of your team.
+Therefore, design work environments based on your team’s interests.

 3. Reduce turnover

-Assess dark-traits of your candidates and avoid bad hires.
-Place the right candidate in the right team, something that aligns with that of innate behavioral trait of your candidate.
+Assess the dark traits of your candidates and avoid bad hires.
+So, place the right candidate in the right team, something that aligns with that innate behavioral trait of your candidate.

 4. Improve employee-manager collaboration

-Know how to delicately manage employee-manager relationship, understand what provokes potential workplace conflicts.
-Get to know your compatibility levels and collaboration.
+In this case, learn how to delicately manage employee-manager relationships and understand what provokes potential workplace conflicts.
+As a result, get to know your compatibility levels and collaboration.

 5. Improve succession planning

 Identify HiPo candidates with leadership traits, determine job level fit and provide training based on data.
-Take data backed succession planning decisions.
+Hence, take data-backed succession planning decisions.